 As the third-largest heart surgery program in the state, we perform twice as many cardiac surgeries as any hospital in northern Colorado and lead the region in completed pacemaker implantations, cardiac interventions and valve replacements (Source: Colorado Hospital Association).

-From our clinics, hospitals and rehabilitation programs to our education and cutting- edge research, we serve patients with one important goal in mind – to keep hearts healthy.
+From our clinics, hospitals and rehabilitation programs to our education and leading-edge research, we serve patients with one important goal in mind – to keep hearts healthy.

 Beating national standards